 email@example.com / ext: 3645

 Heather began her tenure at the Dukakis Center in the fall of 2000.
 As our Associate Director of Administration and Finance, she is currently fiscally responsible for all grant, university supported, and gift funds, totaling over $2.5 million annually.
-Additionally, she is in charge of the Dukakis Center operations, responsible for human resources, project management, and payroll systems.
-She works closely with the Barry Bluestone on strategic planning and development for the Center.
+Additionally, she oversees the Dukakis Center operations, responsible for human resources, project management, and payroll systems.
+She works closely with Barry Bluestone on strategic planning and development for the Center.
 She also assists with marketing, communication, and development initiatives.
 Heather also serves as the budget manager for the School of Public Policy and Urban Affairs.
 Similar to her role for the Dukakis Center, she functions in the same capacity, managing operations and projects for the School.
-In May 2008, Heather completed her Masters in Business Administration.
+In May 2008, Heather earned her Masters in Business Administration.
 During the course of her academic experience, she discovered her interests lie in entrepreneurship, management, and planning.

 firstname.lastname@example.org / ext: 2624